zzozzo/Intro/README.md

 - 📱 I am major in Convergence security engineering of Sungshin Univ. in South Korea
 - 💡 I am currently learning AI, Data Science
+- ✨ The reason why I study AI and Data Science is I can find out unknown features or insights throught analyzing data.
+And Futhermore I believe using these features and insights I can make better world by inventing useful tech.

 ### Contact